ArindamDutta02082001/Spring_Starter/01-Basic-spring-startup&Annotations/README.md

              return new Person("Arindam",34);
         else
             return new Person("Sourav",67);
     }
 }

+// here if you try to use @Component here it will throw error as no default constructor can be created
-public class Person {
+// so for this Person class we need to use @Bean to create a bean of it public class Person {
     String name ;
     Integer age;

+  public Person(String name, Integer age)
+   {
+       this.name = name;
+       this.age = age;

+   }

     // runs before the bean is created public void start() {
         System.out.println("Init method for the bean started...");